Tie a Tie

 Step 6: Slide the wide end down through the front loop you just created.
 Keep it a little loose.

-This is the knot most men learn first because it genuinely takes less than 90 seconds once you have done it twice.
+This is the knot most men learn first because it takes less than 90 seconds once you have done it twice.

 Step 1: Collar up, wide end on the right hanging about 12 inches down from the narrow end.